FUNDRAISING FOR A CURE

 Layla has had the pleasure of running the charity since its inception back in early 2011 after being approached by founders Neil Pearce and Brian Stedman.
 She met the founders after being diagnosed herself with multiple neuroendocrine tumour’s in December 2008, shortly after the birth her son.

-Layla says ‘I am truly blessed to be a part of an amazing multi disciplinary fundraising team, based voluntarily and at University Hospital Southampton.
-The last 7 years have been a whirlwind for PLANETS and we have achieved unbelievable levels of support and awareness far beyond our greatest expectations.
+Layla says ‘I am truly blessed to be a part of an amazing fundraising team.
+The last 12 years have been a whirlwind for PLANETS and we have achieved unbelievable levels of support and awareness far beyond our greatest expectations.
 We have an ambitious strategy ahead of us with plans for innovation and growth within a charity where a passion in fundraising for PLANETS cancers is at the heart of our work’.

 Jo Green – Operations Director